Expresso Tips and Tricks

 - Always include an opt-out or unsubscribe option when legally required.

 - Keep it brief and to the point.
 Add links for more information.

 - Put the most pertinent information toward the start in case customers don’t scroll down.

 - Personalizing the subject line (Mary, we’re looking forward to seeing you at ABC resort) improves open rates.

 - Avoid words that can trigger spam filters, such as prize and contest.
 For more, check out Hubspot’s Ultimate LIst of Email SPAM Trigger Words.

-Please contact our client services team for help making the most of your email programs.
+Please contact our client success team for help making the most of your email programs.